What we do

 The Karama Approach

-Karama’s approach to end violence against women distinguishes it from other initiatives, as Karama works from the ground up, emphasizing local expertise and elevating this to inform national policies, regional dialogues, and international advocacy.
+Karama’s approach to end violence against women distinguishes it from other initiatives, as Karama works from the ground up.
+We emphasize local expertise, elevating activists working at community level to inform national policies, regional dialogues, and international advocacy.

-Karama works to end violence against women in the Middle East and North Africa by building coalitions addressing the multi-sectoral causes and consequences of violence and enhancing their capacity to advocate, lobby, and build awareness on women’s issues, priorities, and rights in the region.
+The roots of discrimination and violence against women are deep and intertwined.
+Karama works to end these problems in the Middle East and Africa by building coalitions that address the causes and consequences, whatever they might be.
+We try to enhance the capacity of our member organizations and activists to advocate their issues, and build awareness on women’s issues, priorities, and rights in the region.